Open fires are prohibited throughout the park from midnight to 4 p.m., now through April 30. Learn more.

 - Living Area: Futon, chairs, dining table.
 Cabins 2, 13, 16 and 19 have a love seat instead of a futon.

 - Fireplaces: Cabin 34 has a gas-log fireplace, all other fireplaces are wood-burning.
 The park provides one complimentary bundle of firewood.
-Additional firewood is for sale at the park office, camp store and Lakeside, White Oak and Whispering Pines campgrounds.
+Additional firewood is for sale at the park office and camp store.
 Because of the possibility of destructive invasive species do not bring firewood into the park.

 - Picnic tables